rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

 Fish completion files are also just regular lists of functions, except they are loaded when autocompletion for a certain function is requested.
 You can read the fish [docs about completions](https://fishshell.com/docs/current/completions.html) if you would like.

-We begin by disabling file completion, which is enabled by default.
+We begin by disabling file completion on the base command, which is enabled by default.
 This is done with the command
 ```fish
 complete -f -c v